-If you’ve got an app that even tangentially touches NodeJS/NPM (hell if you have eyes and ears full-stop) you’ve probably seen these.
+If you’ve got an app that even tangentially touches NodeJS/NPM (really if you have eyes and ears) you’ve probably seen these.

 I am not going to spend a lot of time writing about these particular pieces of malware.
 The posts above such as that from my mate Paul McCarty will do the job much better than I ever could.

 I am also not going to talk much about how to respond to this directly.
-To those affected I wish you a manageable IR process.
+To those affected I wish you a relatively peaceful IR process.

 Rather, I want to spend my words talking about how we as engineers, can move forward from this, providing some steps for short term solutions, plans for medium term solutions and then thought pieces about longer term plays.